 With the support of :

-The Frac Bretagne–Art Norac Award
+Le Prix du Frac Bretagne–Art Norac

 Brittany is one of the richest regions in France in the visual arts sector.
 Its large pool of artists is supported by a committed network of actors and venues throughout the territory.
 But even if there are plenty of opportunities for artists to produce, exhibit and have their work collected, the development of their practice at the international level remains a challenge.